CariLT01/mc-schematics-hide-paid/README.md

 ## Contributing

-> [!HINT]
-> This is a personal, temporary project.
+This is a personal, temporary project.
 Contributions are optional.
 Feel free to fork or modify for personal use.

 ---